 About The Marketing Alliance, Inc.

-Headquartered in St. Louis, MO, TMA operates three businesses.
-TMA provides support to independent insurance brokerage agencies, with a goal of providing members value-added services on a more efficient basis than they can achieve individually.
-The Company also owns an earth moving and excavating business and nine children’s play and party facilities.
+Headquartered in St. Louis, MO, TMA provides support to independent insurance brokerage agencies, with a goal of integrating insurtech engagement platforms to provide members value-added services on a more efficient basis than they can achieve individually.
+The Company also owns an earth moving and excavating (construction) business and four children’s play and party facilities.
 Investor information can be accessed through the shareholder section of TMA’s website at: http://www.themarketingalliance.com/shareholder-information.

 TMA’s common stock is quoted on the OTC Markets (http://www.otcmarkets.com) under the symbol "MAAL".